bevyengine/rfcs/rfcs/xx-topics.md

 * Once per cycle, the message queue in the publisher will be processed against all current subscribers.
   * For each subscriber of each publisher that has a non-empty queue, generate a one-shot system.
 The one-shot system would query for:
     * immutable reference to the publisher, to have access to its message queue
-    * the system parameter needed by the subscriber
+    * the system parameter needed by the subscriber's callback
   * The one-shot system would iterate through the message queue of the publisher, passing an immutable reference to each message into the subscriber's callback, along with the system parameter needed by the callback.
   * The subscription callbacks will be able to run in parallel, as long as their additional system parameters don't have conflicts.